mlatcl/mlphysical/_lectures/0302-bayesian-optimisation.md

   institution: University of Cambridge
   url: http://carlhenrik.com
 abstract: >
-  With this lecture the course will change direction slightly and we will make use of the modelling tools that we have looked at.
-We will look at how we can build surrogate models for a system and create a sequential decision strategy to optimise a system.
-We will introduce the concept of Bayesian optimisation which is the technique that underpins the exciting field called Auto-ML.
+	In this lecture we will see the first example of surrogate modelling.
+In specific we will extend the machine learning loop to also include the data aquisition.
+We will the formulate a sequential decision process where we aim to find the extremum of a explicitly unknown function.
+In specific we will introduce the concept of Bayesian optimisation which is the technique that underpins the exciting field called Auto-ML.
 talkscam:
+pdfslides: l48-mlpw-06.pdf
+pdfworksheet: 03_sequentialdecisionmaking.pdf
 venue: Virtual (Zoom)
 time: "12:00"
 date: 2020-10-23